lorenanda/speech-emotion-recognition/README.rst

 - Repetition (01 = 1st repetition, 02 = 2nd repetition).
 - Actor (01 to 24.
 Odd numbered actors are male, even numbered actors are female).

-I extracted the Mel-Frequency Cepstral Coefficients (MFCC) from the audio files and used these values to train three Neural Networks models to predict the emotion.
+From these audio files I extracted the Mel-Frequency Cepstral Coefficients (MFCC) and used these values to train three Neural Networks models to predict the emotion.

 ========  ========
 Model     Accuracy